LinuxForHealth/FHIR/fhir-examples/src/main/resources/json/profiles/fhir-ig-carin-bb/README.md

-These examples are for Consumer-Directed Payer Data Exchange - Release 1.0.0.
+These examples are for Consumer-Directed Payer Data Exchange - Release 1.0.0 STU1

-Retrieved 30 NOV 2020
+Retrieved 2021-APR-26

 ## Changes